heremaps/gluecodium/doc/franca.md

         }
     }

+### Struct: ExternalType

+This FDEPL property controls whether the C++ header file is generated for the given Franca struct.
+Default value is `null`, i.e. the struct type is not external and thus a header file is generated.
+If a non-empty value is given, no header file is generated, but the given String value is used as a path to a pre-existing header file instead.
+This property has no effect on generated code for Java or Swift.

+FIDL:

+    package example

+    typeCollection ExampleTypeCollection {
+        struct exampleStruct {
+        }
+    }

+FDEPL:

+    define GeniumExtensions for typeCollection example.ExampleTypeCollection
+    {
+        struct exampleStruct {
+            ExternalType = "example/ExampleStruct.h"
+        }
+    }

 ### Struct field: DefaultValue

 This FDEPL property controls whether a default value initializer is generated for the given